 In life, things are rarely black and white.
 Multiple parties may have contributed to the cause of an accident–even the victim.
 In other cases, the insurance company might unfairly accuse your loved one–after all, the victim isn’t here to tell the whole story.

-You don’t lose your right to file a wrongful death lawsuit even if the victim was partly to blame.
-Florida is a pure comparative fault state with a 51 percent bar to financial recovery.
+You don’t lose your right to file a wrongful death lawsuit if the victim was 50% or less to blame.
+Florida is a modified comparative fault state with a 51 percent bar to financial recovery.

 - The victim’s negligence only bars you from receiving compensation if their share of fault exceeds 50%

 - More than one party can be held responsible for paying damages

 - If your loved one’s apportioned responsibility is 50% or less, your compensation award can be reduced to the extent your loved one shared fault

 Pointing the finger at the victim is a strategy that often works for insurers.
 Insurance companies try to scare accident victims and their families with the threat of protracted litigation.
 The last thing you want is a lengthy legal battle–and the insurance company knows it.
 Don’t let these tactics scare you into accepting a lowball settlement.